wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - ``PDP`` is now ``PowerDistribution``
 - Various ``PCM`` related classes (Solenoid, Compressor) now require a ``PneumaticsModuleType`` to support either the CTRE Pneumatics Control Module or REV Pneumatics Hub.
 Vendor specific methods have been moved to the ``PneumaticsControlModule`` or ``PneumaticsHub`` classes
-- Sendable has been broken up into NT and non-NT components.
-This will make it easier for vendors and external libraries to integrate sendable.
+- Sendable has been broken up into NetworkTables components (called NTSendable\*, ``nt`` namespace) and non-NetworkTables components (moved to wpiutil, ``wpi`` namespace).
+This will make it easier for vendors and external libraries to integrate Sendable
 - ``InterruptableSendableBase`` has been broken up
   - ``AsynchronousInterrupt``
   - ``SynchronousInterrupt``